 What is it?

 Is an Integrative Medicine of assessing, diagnosing, treating and preventing a wide range of medical conditions and health problems.
-Is designed to treat acute/chronic pain, inflammation and; to improve body and life functionality.
-It uses a drug-free, non-invasive form of manual medicine that focuses on the health of the whole body, not just the injured or affected part.
+It is designed to treat acute/chronic pain, inflammation and; to improve body and life functionality.
+It uses a drug-free, non-invasive form of manual medicine that focuses on the health of the whole body and not just the injured or affected part.

-It’s a medical system designed to facilitate natural healing processes by finding and correcting anatomical deviations that interfere with the free flow of blood and lymph and with the so-called “nerve force” in the body.
+It’s a therapeutic science designed to facilitate natural healing processes by finding and correcting anatomical deviations that interfere with the free flow of blood, lymph and with the so-called “nerve force” in the body.

 Osteopaths are educated and trained in anatomy, physiology, pathology, general medical diagnosis and osteopathic techniques.
 We work with other registered health professionals including general practitioners, specialists and radiologists to provide the best service to their patients.